misterunix/hershey/original/HERSHEY.md

 Move to "OQ" = (-3,-1)
 Draw to "UQ" = (3,-1)
 Drawing this out on a piece of paper will reveal it represents an 'H'.

+Update
+  1. condensed lines in hershey files to make them easier to parse. **not** checked for errors yet.